Dengue worldwide overview

 Italy, France, and Spain

-environmental conditions become less favourable to vector activity and virus replication
+environmental conditions are not yet favourable for vector activity and virus replication in vectors

-Three-month dengue virus disease case notification rate per 100 000 population, January—March 2024
+Three-month dengue virus disease case notification rate per 100 000 population, February-April 2024

-Three-month dengue virus disease case notification rate per 100 000 population, January—March 2024
+Three-month dengue virus disease case notification rate per 100 000 population, February-April 2024

 Geographical distribution of dengue cases reported worldwide